Pregabalin for muscle pain: Is It Safe and Effective?

 Potential for Dependence: In some instances, medications can be psychologically and/or physically dependent.

-Potential for Drug/Medication Interactions: Medication and supplements that are taken simultaneously can interfere with each other for prolonged use.
+Potential for Drug/Medication Interactions: Medications and supplements that are taken simultaneously can interfere with each other for prolonged use.

 Monitoring: Regularly scheduled blood tests and/or checkups to assess health can reveal potentially serious early complications.